 A Volunteer Chaplain is called to assist the department.
-The Chaplain Core consists of religious ministers from churches throughout the Sale Lake County area.
-The Chaplain Core renders spiritual support and guidance in times of need for the community and the department.
+The Chaplain Corps consists of religious ministers from churches throughout the Salt Lake County area.
+The Chaplain Corps renders spiritual support and guidance to the community, as well as the members of the department, in times of need.

-- Notification of member’s families when Department members are seriously injured or killed.
+- Notifying next of kin when department members are seriously injured or killed.

-- Notification of next of kin in serious injury or death cases handled by the department (including jail prisoners) or at the request of another agency.
+- Notifying next of kin in serious injury or death cases handled by the department (including jail prisoners) or at the request of another agency.

-- Counseling for both active and retired department members and
+- Offering counseling for both active and retired department members.

-- Assistance at scenes of disasters or emergencies.
+- Provicing assistance at scenes of disasters and/or emergencies.

-Volunteer chaplains must be licensed or ordained clergy with standing in a church publication, or endorsed by a church officer of their denomination who is listed in a church publication.
-Applicants for the chaplain core must submit to a background investigation and possess a valid Utah driver’s license.
+Volunteer Chaplains must be licensed or ordained clergy with ministerial standing in a church publication, or endorsed by a church officer of their denomination who is listed in a church publication.
+Applicants for the Chaplain Corps must submit to a background investigation and possess a valid Utah driver’s license.